EssWhyy/reddit-giveaway-crawler/README.md

 ### Notes:

-- You have to install python PRAW using (pip install praw)
+- You have to install PRAW and XLUTILS in Python3 using (pip install xxx)

 - XLUTILS only saves in 2003 Excel Format (.xls) as of v0.8 so it would be wise to create a separate sheet to import data there, and keep any filters/formulas/formatting if used.